How to watch the Thor movies in order

 Team Thor 1 and 2 (2016-2017)

-The beginning of Thor’s evolution from the Avengers’ heavy-hitter to comic relief, these shorts (directed by Taika Waititi, and may or may not be canon) show what Thor was up to during Civil war.
+The beginning of Thor’s evolution from the Avengers’ heavy-hitter to comic relief, these shorts (directed by Taika Waititi and may or may not be canon) show what Thor was up to during Civil War.
 Basically, he spent his time in Australia leaching off his long-suffering roommate, Darryl.

 Thor: Ragnarok (2017)

 Ragnarok was the film that saw Thor go from dull Viking warrior guy to Viking alien weirdo.
-Thor’s entire characterization is changed for the sake of this film, and it works marvellously, rightly redefining the character as a comedic, slightly buffoonish, but ultimately well-meaning hero.
+Thor’s entire characterization is changed for the sake of this film, and it works marvelously, rightly redefining the character as a comedic, slightly buffoonish, but ultimately well-meaning hero.

 The superhero movie opens with Thor working to stop Ragnarok and ends with him (with some help from the totally not-dead Loki, Valkyrie, and the Hulk) causing the destruction of Asgard to kill his long-lost sister Hela, the God of Death.